akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 - Matilda of Boulogne - real future wife of Stephen of Blois, later competitor to the English crown; not in our story.

 ---------------------------------------------
-# The Goose Bride - In English — from an earlier edition)
+# The Goose Bride (In English — from an earlier edition)
 ---------------------------------------------
 Once upon a time, in the green and ancient heart of the Midlands—in a wild land that men once called Mercia—there lived a maiden named Beatrice.
 Her eyes shone as bright as the summer sky, and her hair was as golden and tangled as a meadow swept by the wind.
 She lived in a small cottage with her father, Harold Red-Wolf, a brave old soldier of the wars.
 His days of glory had faded like autumn leaves; his health was poor, and the biting frost of winter made his old bones ache, or so he told the travelers who passed his door.